Cherreads

 "You want your little book, I want my quiet life.
 So let's make this quick."

-To the audience, who heard none of their conversation, all they could see was the two muttering something to each other, Sasha's eyes widening in shock—and Mavena furrowing her brow.
+To the spectators, who heard none of their conversation, all they could see was the two muttering something to each other, Sasha's eyes widening in shock, and Mavena furrowing her brow.

 Suddenly, to the shock of the onlookers.
 Her voice rang out, clear and sharp: